cardanoz/constitution/constitution-2.2.txt

 no checkable Guardrails are specified, the Guardrail Script must not impose any constraints on changes to the parameter.

-### **2. Guardrails and Guidelines on \Parameter Update\ actions**
+### **2. Guardrails and Guidelines on "Parameter Update" actions**

-Below are Guardrails and guidelines for changing updatable protocol parameter settings via the \Parameter Update\ action such that the Cardano Blockchain is never in an unrecoverable state as a result of such changes.
+Below are Guardrails and guidelines for changing updatable protocol parameter settings via the "Parameter Update" action such that the Cardano Blockchain is never in an unrecoverable state as a result of such changes.

-Note that, to avoid ambiguity, this Appendix uses the parameter name that is used in \Parameter Update\ actions rather than any other convention.
+Note that, to avoid ambiguity, this Appendix uses the parameter name that is used in "Parameter Update" actions rather than any other convention.

 ##### **GUARDRAILS**

-PARAM-01 (y) Any protocol parameter that is not explicitly named in this document must not be changed by a \Parameter Update\ action
+PARAM-01 (y) Any protocol parameter that is not explicitly named in this document must not be changed by a "Parameter Update" action

 PARAM-02a (y) Where a protocol parameter is explicitly listed in this document but no checkable Guardrails are specified, the Guardrails